 After IMRT Radiation Therapy Treatment

-We’re dedicated to you while you’re here and after you leave.
+Advanced Urology Associates is dedicated to you while you’re here and after you leave.
 Follow-up care is extremely important.
 Your treatment team will remain in contact with you and your referring physician after you’ve completed treatment.
 We focus on giving you what you need to return to a normal life as quickly as possible.

 After your radiation therapy ends, you will need regular doctor visits to check your progress and help you deal with any problems that arise.
 This phase of your treatment is called follow-up care.
 Your follow-up care will include checking the results of your treatment, as well as appointments with your urologist.